ShaunCurtis/Blazr.VSA/Documents/Aggregates.md

 The simplest way to look at usage is through *Tests*.

-Here we'll look in detail at `UpdateAnInvoiceItem`.
+As an example let's look in detail at the `UpdateAnInvoiceItem` test.

 First call the helpers to get the DI service container, mediator service and a sample Mutor from the database.  *You can see these in detail in the Repo*.